 What Is an IRS Substitute for Return (SFR)?

-If you don’t file a required federal tax return, the IRS is authorized by law (IRC §6020(b)) to file a return on your behalf.
+substitute for return“/>If you don’t file a required federal tax return, the IRS is authorized by law (IRC §6020(b)) to file a return on your behalf.
 This is called a Substitute for Return (SFR).

 The IRS constructs your SFR using third-party income information it already has: W-2s from your employers, 1099s from banks and investment accounts, 1099-K from payment processors, and K-1s from partnerships.
 It reports all of your income and applies only the standard deduction — no itemized deductions, no business expenses, no credits except those automatically triggered by the SFR process.